 Although you can buy a baitcasting reel with anti-rust bearings for light saltwater fishing, they aren’t intended for offshore fishing like trolling for tuna.

 This is important because the shape depends on the type of finesse fishing you want to do and what you are targeting.

 Round vs Low Profile

 Round: This shape holds more line and used for heavier line.
 With this type of baitcasting reel you can toss larger baits and attempt long runs during the fight.
 All round shaped reels are a good choice for inshore saltwater.

 Low-Profile: For beginners and enthusiasts alike, this is the most popular reel shape.
 It’s more comfortable to fish with and used for palming with easy wrist-action.
-Best choice for freshwater, although some high end models are capable for inshore saltwater.
+The best choice for freshwater, although some high-end models are capable for inshore saltwater.